Civil Engineering (MS)

 1. Regular Admission requirements:

-1. A Bachelor's degree in Engineering in a relevant field.
+1. A Bachelor’s degree in Civil Engineering or a relevant engineering field.

 2. A grade-point average of 3.0 or greater (A=4.0) on all undergraduate work.